Analysis | How Delta Is Bolstering the Case for Covid Boosters

 5. Are boosters working in the real world?

 Early data from Israel, one of the first countries to vaccinate widely, is encouraging.
 It began offering third shots to vulnerable people in July, and gradually expanded the program, after breakthrough infections led to a surge in cases.
-One study indicated the boosters helped curb transmission and severe illness.
-A separate study found people who received a supplemental dose of the Pfizer-BioNTech vaccine had a 48% to 68% lower risk of infection a week to 13 days later, compared to those who got the standard two-dose regimen.
-The protection increased with time, with a 70% to 84% reduced risk of testing positive two weeks to 20 days after getting a third shot.
-The U.S., U.K. and other countries are also pursuing a booster strategy, so more data should be forthcoming.
+Numerous studies there indicate boosters curb transmission, severe illness and death.
+One study found people who received a supplemental dose of the vaccine made by Pfizer Inc. and BioNTech SE had a 48%-to-68% lower risk of infection a week to 13 days later, compared to those who got the standard two-dose regimen.
+The protection increased with time, with a 70%-to-84% reduced risk of testing positive two weeks to 20 days after getting a third shot.
+Data presented in October found a boosters were associated with a 3-to-10-fold reduction in the rate of Covid-associated deaths among the elderly.

 6. Why is delta so challenging?